-Rebecca Henry is a Certified Therapist through the American Hippotherapy Certification Board and practices occupational therapy at Carlisle Academy using hippotherapy as a treatment strategy; as well as at Southern Maine Health Care in the inpatient department.
-Rebecca is also Adjunct Faculty at the University of New England teaching an undergraduate course, developed by Carlisle Academy entitled: Introduction to Equine-Facilitated Therapy & Wellnessand offered within the Department of Health, Wellness, and Occupational Studies.
+Rebecca Henry is a Certified Therapist through the American Hippotherapy Certification Board and PATH, Intl. working at Carlisle Academy’s Therapy Center using hippotherapy as a treatment strategy.
+When not at Carlisle, she is at Southern Maine Health Care in the inpatient department.
+Rebecca is also Adjunct Faculty at the University of New England teaching an undergraduate course, developed by Carlisle Academy entitled: Introduction to Equine-Facilitated Therapy & Wellness and offered within the Department of Health, Wellness, and Occupational Studies.
 Rebecca completed most of her undergraduate coursework at Worcester State College and transferred to The University of New England for her graduate degree.
 While at UNE she both competed on the Cross Country Team as well as filled the role of assistant coach for Cross Country.
-She maintains memberships with several professional organizations including: AOTA, MEOTA, AHA, and PATH Int..
-Rebecca graduated with her Masters in the spring of 2005.
-As a licensed Occupational Therapist for over 15 years, Rebecca has experience working with children and adults with physical, developmental and mental health disabilities within acute care hospitals, a school for children with Autism, skilled nursing facilities, and a private clinic focused on Sensory Integration.
+She maintains memberships with several professional organizations including: AOTA, MEOTA, AHA, and PATH Int.. a licensed Occupational Therapist for over 15 years, Rebecca has experience working with children and adults with physical, developmental and mental health disabilities within acute care hospitals, a school for children with Autism, skilled nursing facilities, and a private clinic focused on Sensory Integration.
 Rebecca’s passion to help others and a long time love of horses fuel her work at Carlisle Academy.

 Kate Goldwyn Musk

-Kate Goldwyn Musk has been a professional riding instructor, trainer and horsewoman for more than 20 years.
+Kate Goldwyn Musk teaches riders of all ages at Carlisle Academy’s Equestrian Center.
+She has been a professional riding instructor, trainer and horsewoman for more than 20 years.
 She is certified as a Level 2 Centered Riding® Instructor, and was also certified as a CHA Instructor in 2003.
 She founded and developed her own farm, Strawberry Fields, where she taught hunter seat, jumping, basic dressage, recreational riding, and Centered Riding® to riders of all ages.
 Kate competed from childhood in local to national level horse shows.
 Coached by Gary Duffy, she competed in Equitation and Junior Working Hunters, from Wellington, FL to Saratoga, NY, including the Washington International Horse Show, Pennsylvania National Horse Show and the Devon Horse Show.
 She has extensive experience coaching and preparing horses and riders for hunters, pony hunters, equitation, junior and adult amateur classes.
 Kate initiated the SUNY Cortland Equestrian Club and has also taught children and adults with special needs.
 It is Kate’s belief that while competition can offer fun and achievement for many riders, good horsemanship, sportsmanship and the love of the horse must always come first.

 Veterans & Military Liaison, firstname.lastname@example.org

 A lifelong equestrian, Cynthia studied hunt seat from age 6 -17 with James Kennedy in Saddle River, NJ and went on to Mount Holyoke College where she rode under the tutelage of John Moffatt, a student of the Spanish Riding School in Vienna.
-Cynthia joined Carlisle as an exercise rider and horse handler.
-Cynthia attained her CHA Level 1 Riding Instructor Certification in 2011 and assists in Carlisle’s recreational riding program.
-Cynthia is also a board member of the Carlisle Charitable Foundation, which raises scholarship funds for students of Carlisle Academy’s equine-facilitated therapy and sports programs.
+Cynthia joined Carlisle Academy as an exercise rider and horse handler.
+In 2011, Cynthia attained her CHA Level 1 Riding Instructor Certification and now teaches in Carlisle’s Equestrian Center.
+Cynthia has a life-long passion for all things horses and has served for several years on the Carlisle Charitable Foundation board where she enables this joy for others in need.

 Instructor & Pony Club Assistant

 Olivia is a life-long horse person having grown up on her family’s Hundred Acre Wood Farm in Jefferson, Maine where they hosted both Pony Club and 4-H programs.
-Olivia has achieved her C-3 Eventing Pony Club Certification, has taught lessons at Camp Medolark, and currently teaches recreational students at Carlisle as well as the Pony Club Horse Management Curriculum.
+Olivia has achieved her C-3 Eventing Pony Club Certification, has taught lessons at Camp Medolark, and currently teaches youth in Carlisle’s Pony Club Riding Center Program.
 When not teaching or training, she is busy at the University of Southern Maine pursuing an Art Education degree and performing on the track team.